EGI-Federation/datahub-documentation/source/introduction.rst

 Components and concepts
 ```````````````````````

-* :Space: a virtual volume where users will organize their data.
+:Space: a virtual volume where users will organize their data.
 A space is
-  supported by one or multiple Oneproviders providing actual storage resources
+        supported by one or multiple Oneproviders providing actual storage

-:Onezone: a central component federating providers, it will take care of AAI
-  and other management tasks (like space creation).
-EGI DataHub is a Onezone
-  instance.

-:Oneprovider: a service that will provide storage resources to spaces.
-A
-  Oneprovider is typically deployed at a site near the local storage resources,
-  and can access local storage resources over multiple connectors (CEPH,
-  POSIX,...).
-A default Oneprovider is also connected to the EGI DataHub
+        resources

 :EGI DataHub: a Onedata Onezone, the federation and authentication service.
 SSO
               with all the connected storage providers (Oneprovider) through
               EGI Check-in

+:Onezone: a central component federating providers, it will take care of AAI
+          and other management tasks (like space creation).
+EGI DataHub is a
+          Onezone instance.

-:Oneprovider: data management component deployed in the data centres,
+:Oneprovider: a data management component deployed in the data centres,
               provisioning data and managing transfers.
-A default one is
+A Oneprovider is
+              typically deployed at a site near the local storage resources,
+              and can access local storage resources over multiple connectors
-              operated for EGI by CYFRONET.
+              (CEPH, POSIX,...).
+A default one is operated for EGI by CYFRONET.

-:Space: a virtual volume where users organize data.
-A space is supported by one
-        or multiple Oneproviders
-:Oneclient: a client providing access to the spaces through a FUSE mount point
+:Oneclient: a client application providing access to the spaces through a FUSE
-            (local POSIX access)
+            mount point (local POSIX access).
+Spaces are accessible as if they
+            were part of the local filesystem.
+Oneclient can be used from VM,
+            containers, desktop,...

             Web interfaces and APIs are also available

-:Oneclient: a client application allowing to access a space and mount it as a
-  local file system.
-Oneclient can be used from VM, containers, desktop,...
-  Other access is also possible via web interface or REST APIs.

 Highlighted features